You can find descriptions of the organizations who participate in our internship program here.

 Also keep in mind that many organizations' existing internship programs do not, in and of themselves, fulfill the requirements for ABEH-X473.
 Make sure that, in addition to performing your duties as an intern, you will be able to complete a project with a physical product or report to turn in at the end of the semester.

-- 3. Contact CISAB’s internship program supervisor.
+- 3. Contact CISAB’s internship program coordinator.

 - 4. Enroll in ABEH-X473.